-submission to or rejection of such conduct by an individual is used as the basis of decisions affecting such individual; or such conduct has the purpose or effect of unreasonably interfering with an individual'performance or creating an intimidating, hostile or offensive working environment.
+submission to or rejection of such conduct by an individual is used as the basis of decisions affecting such individual; or such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile or offensive working environment.

-6 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is younger than the age of consent).
-Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the same of the circumstances").
+&lt;sup>6 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is younger than the age of consent).
+Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the shoes of the Complainant"), including the context in which the alleged incident occurred and any similar, previous patterns that may be evidenced.